+Entertainment Mode The first Modal drive panel is Entertainment mode meant to be used for Music or movies.
 We have sub panels for: Speaker settings, EAX effects (Reverb), CMSS3D upmix and headphone virtualization, SVM-Smart Volume Management, Graphics equalizer, Mixer, Dolby Digital Live encoder and settings for digital output.
 There are also controls for Master volume and timbre controls (Bass and Treble)

 Gaming Mode The second modal drive panel assigns the DSP resources for gaming tasks.
 Again we have sub panels For CMSS-3D upmix and headphone virtualization, X-fi Crystallizer, Equalizer (shown), Signal Mixer, Speaker setup panel and Bass configuration panel.